R Matrices

 Arithmatic Operations on Matrices

 We can perform arithmetic operations on matrices of the same dimensions and the result of the operation is also a matrix.
-Here, we have generated two matrices of same rows and columns and performed addition, subtraction, multiplication and division operations on them.
+Here, we have generated two matrices of same rows and columns and perform addition, subtraction, multiplication and division operations on them.

 M1 = matrix(c(4,3,5,7,2,5),nrow=2,ncol=3,byrow=TRUE,